ModelEarth/io/coders/python/README.md

 ## Coding CLI setup

+If you're on a new computer, start below with pyenv (python and pip) and nvm (node and npm).

-Vide code with entire repos.
+Vide code with numerous repos and submodules, like in our [webroot](/).

 **Lock your screen without stopping terminal if you step away:**
 On macOS, Command-Control-Q (⌘-⌃-Q)
 On Windows, Windows Key + L

 **Closeups during meetups**
 Zoom in on PC - Ctrl shift plus
 Zoom in on Mac - scroll wheel after setting a Modifier Key:
 System Settings > Accessibility > Zoom and choose Control or other.

 **Prompt shortcuts**
-Arrows to return to prior promots
+Arrows to return to prior prompts
 Ctrl C - Clear prompt

 ### Claude